Cookies Policy

 Social Media Plugins

 We use Services, such as Social Sharing and these are offered by different companies.
-These companies may drop Cookies onto your computer, when you use them on our Website or if you are already logged in to them.
+These companies may drop Cookies onto your computer when you use them on our website or if you are already logged in to them.

 These Social Media Cookies are set by a range of Social Media Services that we have added to the site to enable you to share our content with your friends and networks.
 They can track your Browser across other sites and build up a profile of your interests.
-This may impact the content and messages that you see on the other Websites that you visit.
+This may impact the content and messages that you see on the other websites that you visit.
 If you do not allow these Cookies, you may not be able to use or see these Sharing Tools.

 Here is a list of places, where you can find out more about specific Services that we may use and their use of Cookies: